arvidn/libtorrent/branches/libtorrent_aio/docs/settings.rst

 if an unloaded torrents finds a peer that wants to access it, the torrent will be loaded on demand, using a user-supplied callback function.
 If the feature of unloading torrents is not enabled, this setting have no effect.
 If this limit is set to 0, it means unlimited.
-For more information, see dynamic-loading-of-torrent-files.
+For more information, see `dynamic loading of torrent files`_.

 .. _auto_manage_interval: